 Why go?
 Industrial-hip Peel St almost singlehandedly reinvented Adelaide city dining.

 Peel St itself has become ground zero for Adelaide’s small-bar scene – but before all that jazz, Peel St restaurant redefined urban dining in Adelaide with its fab industrial décor and super-generous, creative modern Australian cuisine with Asian overtones.
 The food is sublime, but the vibe is totally unpretentious: quick-fire, communal and democratic.

 Why go?
 Masculine meats press the right buttons at Press.

-Just across the road from the HQ of Adelaide’s daily newspaper, The Advertiser, industrial Press impresses wandering journalists with its bold menu of meat, seafood and offal (not for the faint-hearted).
+Just across the road from the HQ of Adelaide’s daily newspaper, The Advertiser, industrial Press impresses wandering journalists with its bold menu of meat, seafood and offal (not for the faint hearted).
 Sit at the bar, a communal bench or upstairs at a table for two – conversation and hearty contemporary fare is the name of the game.

 Why go?
 Blow the budget at Penfolds’ winery restaurant par excellence.

 Adelaide is a big flat city – you have to drive into the surrounding hills to benefit from anything resembling a view.
 Penfolds’ historic Magill Estate vineyard (est. 1844) is just hilly enough to offer a fine city view with your impressive winery meal.
-Chef Scott Huggins delivers the best of SA produce to accompany predictably brilliant wines (bust out and order some Grange – you know you want to).
+Chef Scott Huggins delivers the best of SA produce to accompany predictably brilliant wines (go all out and order some Grange – you know you want to).